UK lawmaker says he'll go to police with 'blackmail' claims

 Wragg’s allegations have cast a light on the shadowy world of whips — lawmakers tasked with maintaining party discipline and ensuring their colleagues back the government in key votes.

-They use subtle and not-so-subtle pressure, and have sometimes been accused of crossing a line and using threats.
+They use subtle and not-so-subtle pressure, and have been accused of sometimes crossing a line and using threats to get members of Parliament to fall into line.

-Christian Wakeford, a lawmaker who defected from the Conservatives to the opposition Labour Party on Wednesday, said he was told he would not get a new high school for his constituency “if I did not vote in one particular way.”
+Christian Wakeford, a lawmaker who defected from the Conservatives to the opposition Labour Party on Wednesday, said he was told he would not get a new high school for the district he represents “if I did not vote in one particular way.”

-Labour lawmaker Chris Bryant, who heads the House of Commons standards committee, said the claims were reminiscent of U.S.-style “pork barrel politics,” and should not become part of the British system.
+Labour lawmaker Chris Bryant, who heads the House of Commons standards committee, said claims such as Wakeford’s were reminiscent of U.S.-style “pork barrel politics,” and should not become part of the British system.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.